Is Calabria safe? What all new visitors need to know

 Here you can snorkel crystalline waters, visit picturesque fishing villages and connect with nature by hiking around its three national parks.

-The quick answer: is yes but we want to go deeper into this question to be able to shed light on this region which is named Italy’s third island.
+The quick answer: is yes, but I want to go deeper into this question to be able to shed light on this region, which is named Italy’s third island.

-Calabria is a safe region to visit, and there’s no reason why you should be concerned about this aspect when it comes to deciding whether you should spend your vacation here or not.
+Calabria is a safe region to visit, and there’s no reason why you should be concerned about this aspect when it comes to deciding whether you should spend your holiday here or not.

 Southern regions like Calabria are known for their long mafia history, but that was a major problem in the past more than it is today.

-Additionally, even if the social, economic and political impact of ‘ndrangheta (Calabrian mafia) still persists and affects the region’s commercial activities and businesses it never affects tourists.
+Additionally, even if the social, economic and political impact of ‘ndrangheta (Calabrian mafia) persists and affects the region’s commercial activities and businesses, it never affects tourists.

 Places to avoid in Calabria